Creating your own branded videos, blogs, or podcasts can require a lot of bandwidth.

 Most consumers want to see videos from brands, so it’s no surprise that video and photo content are gaining attention from sponsors.
 Here are three great examples of video and photo posts:

-Michelob recently sponsored a Tastemade recipe video which used the beer as an ingredient in a shrimp ceviche tostada dish.
+Michelob sponsored a Tastemade recipe video which used the beer as an ingredient in a shrimp ceviche tostada dish.
 The video shows how the beer is used as a flavoring ingredient and lists its name in the video caption.

 View this post on Instagram